 Statement at the UNSC Briefing on Syria - Chemical Weapons

-Thank you Mr President and let me thank you, High Representative Nakamitsu, for your informative briefing today.
+Thank you President and I want to thank High Representative Nakamitsu for your briefing this morning.

 President, on September 27, 2013, the Council adopted Resolution 2118.
 It did so in the wake of the chemical weapon attack in Ghouta that killed and injured more than a thousand Syrian civilians, in the most horrific of circumstances.